 Another benefit of beginning your day in Zion at the Watchman is scoring an early morning parking spot at the Visitor Centre, which can often fill by 730am!
 This will be your home base for the first half of the itinerary, as it’s also the departure point for shuttles into Zion Canyon.

 3.4mi / 5.5km return | negligible elevation gain | 1hr

 As you approach the Watchman Trail from the Visitor Centre, you’ll also see signs indicating the Pa’rus Trail, which is an incredibly flat, paved walkway popular among cyclists but equally pleasant for a short hike.

 If time allows, you can explore the entirety of this short trail, taking in the many bridges overlooking the Virgin River and its verdant foliage, but even a short stroll along the first section is incredibly worthwhile to get an appreciation for the lush, beautiful canyon.

 Returning from the Watchman and Pa’rus trails to the Zion Canyon Visitor Centre, board one of the park shuttles to travel farther up the canyon— this section of the park is closed to private vehicles most of the year, so your only other option is to bike, which can be incredibly fun but usually more time consuming.

-One of my favourite quick stops within Zion Canyon is The Grotto (shuttle stop #6), which also provides access to Angel’s Landing (sadly excluded from this itinerary due to time!).
+One of my favourite quick stops within Zion Canyon is The Grotto (shuttle stop #6), which also provides access to Angel’s Landing (sadly excluded from this itinerary due to time; read this post for more info).
 Even without continuing all the way to the trailhead, though, this is some of the most incredible riverside scenery in the entire park, particularly during spring or autumn when wildflowers or yellow leaves crowd the banks.

 Take a little time to stroll along the waterfront, stopping to photograph the red canyon walls that contrast wildly against the blue of the river and the green of abundant surrounding plantlife.